Categories

 Connecting the Lessons Across the Series

 Part 1 showed that deal terms, including termination fees and superior proposal mechanics, can change outcomes.
 Part 2 demonstrated that the Board must govern those changes through documented, disciplined processes.
-In this Part 3, we demonstrated the connections between the two.
+In Part 3, we demonstrated the connections between the two.
 The compliance function is the mechanism that allows the company to prove that governance worked.
 Without compliance execution, governance is an assertion.
 With compliance execution, governance becomes evidence.

 Practical Action Steps for CCOs